-Costa Cálida is, in Spanish terms, a special phenomenon: a place where swimmers can choose between the azure blue sea of the Mediterranean or the crystal clear waters of Mar Menor.
-Mar Menor stretches about 170 km² with a coast of a total 70 km.
-Here, the water temperature is always 4 or 5 degrees higher than in the Mediterranean, because it is being closed in with land and has a maximum depth of 7 m.
-Mar Menor is therefore perfect for a lot of water sports.
+Costa Cálida is in Spanish terms a special phenomenon: You can choose between going for a swim in the azure blue or the Mediterranean Sea, or the crystal-clear waters of Mar Menor.
+This stretches about 170 km² with a coast of 70 km in total.
+Here, the water temperature is always 4 or 5 degrees warmer than in the Mediterranean one, due to it being closed in with land and its maximum depth of 7 metres.
+Therefore, is Mar Menor perfect for lots of different kinds of water sports.

 Cartagena was founded in the 3rd century BC by Hasdrubal the Fair.
 During founding times, 5 fortresses were built on the surrounding hilltops.
 Four of these have been renovated, one left in its original state.
 One of Spain’s oldest structures, an amphitheater, was discovered here in 1987.

 The city’s central point is the great Plaza Espana, a park within a large roundabout.
 In the city of Murcia you’ll find the Trapeia, an ancient street leading to the cathedral that took almost 500 years to build.
 The university of Murcia is an historic cloister with marble pillars.
 Near Murcia is the Santuario de la Fuensanta, a holy site ringed by lemon trees.

 To find unspoiled beaches and bays you have to go towards Mazzarón, which is a harbour city with a burgeoning economy based on mineral-rich mountains.
 Many bays there have pebble beaches, this ensures the crystal clear water which is ideal for snorkelers and divers.
 Altogether, there are 90 shipwrecks to be found along the coast of Costa Cálida, most of which lie at the foot of Cartagena.